shehanperera85/IntuneMaps/README.md

 This is Version 1.0 and I would like to make this a continuous working infographic document.
 A PDF of the same infograph can be found in the GitHub repo and please feel free to comment and suggest or raise issues if needed.

-You will see the versions of the IntuneMaps.io.
+You will see the versions of the IntuneMaps.Tech.
 Please download the PDF file if you need to see the functionality.